JulianneZech/JulianneZech.github.io/_posts/2018-09-08-first-post.md

 <a href="https://tim.blog/2017/09/29/eric-ripert/">The Tim Ferris Show #268</a> with Eric Ripert, Co-Owner and Executive Chef at Le Bernardin

+<a href="https://www.oreilly.com/ideas/how-machine-learning-will-accelerate-data-management-systems"> O’Reilly Data Show Podcast</a> Tim Kraska, Associate Professor at MIT on How Machine Learning will Accelerate Data Management Systems

+<a href="https://www.analyticsvidhya.com/blog/2018/08/datahack-radio-episode-4-coursera-data-science-emily-glassberg-sands/"> DataHack Radio Episode #6:</a> Exploring Techniques and Strategy with Coursera’s Head of Data Science, Emily Glassberg Sands

 <b>Restaurants:</b>

 <a href="https://thedabney.com/">The Dabney</a>